Here’s my confession. These Valentine Heart Straw Rockets are inspired by my mom, who is sometimes like a little kid. But in a good way.

 You see, we go out for breakfast a couple times a week.
 And after the waitress brings our drinks with the straws, my mom always leaves about half the paper on hers so that she can blow it at me.
 Every time.

 So thank you, mom, for this easy and kid-favorite Valentine’s Day craft.
 Because I thought straw rockets are fun, but adding hearts almost like cupid’s arrows, well that’s even better.
-They’re so easy to make, too.
+These Valentine Heart Straw Rockets are so easy to make, too.
 There’s an assortment of straws available these days, and I picked some up with a heart pattern.
 I also grabbed a bag of heart confetti, which consisted of small, medium, and larger sized hearts.
 Other than that, all you need is some white paper and clear tape.

 Then blow away!